Closed Sets and Operators thereon: Representations, Computability and Complexity: Geometric operations on sets

 $\dsocap$ proves to be discontinuous for $\distrep$ over the class $\closedset$ of closed sets \cite[Ex.~5.1(14)]{Weih00} by the usual adversary argument: Whenever a (hypothetical) algorithm decides upon a certain point $x$ to be a member of the intersection, we can slightly modify the original sets by excluding points from a small neighborhood of $x$, rendering $x$ to be far off the actual intersection and therefore leading any hypothetical OTM to produce a wrong answer.

-Even in case the intersection of two \emph{regular} sets were regular again, this discontinuity would not disappear \cite[\secref{3}]{Ziegler02}.
+Even when requiring the intersection of two \emph{regular} sets to be regular again, this discontinuity remains \cite[\secref{3}]{Ziegler02}.
 We show how convexity helps to establish \emph{computability}, and how the complexity is bounded in terms of an \emph{inner radius of the intersection}.